plone/training/mastering_plone/user_generated_content.rst

         post_handler=".setuphandlers.post_install"
         />

-This makes sure the method :py:meth:`post_install` in :file:`setuphandlers.py` is executed after the installation.
+This makes sure the method :meth:`post_install` in :file:`setuphandlers.py` is executed after the installation.
 The method already exists doing nothing.
 You need to extend it to do what we want.

 ..  code-block:: python
     :linenos: